mjip/RRT-Robot-Planning/README.md

 # Rapidly Exploring Random Tree Robot Planning
 Using Python TK to visualize, point/line robots generate planning trees in their configuration space to maneuvre to the goal point.
+Uses Python 2.7

 ![uni](https://i.imgur.com/3UX3cUw.png "Using a uniform distribution to sample points") *Using a uniform distribution to sample points*